Your Children Are Looking at Pornography. How Are You Responding?

 By this definition, we live in a pornographic culture.
 Think of everything you see on a given day, from driving to the office to watching TV at night.
 Beer and soap advertisements, as well as underwear ads, all use the human body in provocative ways to catch the attention of the audience.
 It is not so much that sex is used to sell products, but that products are being used to sell sex.
 A woman groaning erotically while having her hair washed in a TV ad is not encouraging us to think about clean hair, but about having a sexual encounter.

 What is happening here?
 The culture is attempting to feed our hearts.
-It tells us our life is incomplete without the product it is trying to sell us.
-And when sex is used to sell it, it implies that the product will give us something even more enticing—it will make us into a beautiful woman or man, or draw one toward us, or make possible a sexual encounter.
+It tells us our lives are incomplete without the product it is trying to sell us.
+And when sex is used to sell it, it implies that the product will give us something even more enticing: it will make us into a beautiful woman or man, or draw one toward us, or possibly lead to a sexual encounter.

 These are the messages your children are inundated with beyond measure.
 When thinking about the critical issue of protecting your children from viewing or engaging in much more damaging pornography, you need to know that, daily, your children are being brainwashed into thinking that they need to be sexually active to be happy and fulfilled.
-You need to address the over-arching problem of how our culture sexualizes everything before your children may become addicted to pornography.
-There are two major things to do.
+You need to address the overarching problem of how our culture sexualizes everything before your children become addicted to pornography.
+There are two major things you can do.